jrw421/reaction-development-platform/README.md

 ## Networked Services

-User-defined Docker networks are used to connect the Reaction services that run as separate Docker Compose projects.
+User-defined Docker networks are used to connect the Mailchimp Open Commerce services that run as separate Docker Compose projects.
 With this configuration, each of the projects can be launched independently using Docker Compose.